Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Method

-Substituting into the per-step signal-to-noise ratio (Eq.~\ref{eq:snr}) yields a scaling law for the critical SNR:

-At $d{=}64$ and $\alpha{=}0.01$ this evaluates to $\mathrm{SNR}^{*}=\sqrt{0.01/16}=0.025$, exactly matching the empirical transition observed in Section~5.
-The threshold is not a universal constant: it scales as $d^{-1/4}$ and depends on the pattern geometry through $\mathrm{Var}(e_k)$.
-For structured data the effective variance may differ substantially from $1/d$, but Eq.~\eqref{eq:inflection} provides a fully data-dependent criterion that applies in any domain: evaluate $d^{2}H/d\beta^{2}$ over a sweep of $\beta$ values and locate the zero crossing.
+At $d{=}64$ and $\alpha{=}0.01$ this evaluates to $\mathrm{SNR}^{*}=0.025$, matching the empirical transition (Fig.~\ref{fig:experiments}a).
+For structured data the effective variance may differ from $1/d$, but Eq.~\eqref{eq:inflection} provides a fully data-dependent criterion: evaluate $d^{2}H/d\beta^{2}$ over a $\beta$ sweep and locate the zero crossing.